The London Borough of Bexley Resource Provisions, Special Schools, Alternative Provisions and Pupil Referral Units

 This information sets out the details of all resource provisions, special schools and alternative provisions in the London Borough of Bexley.

-You can download the full document from the panel on the right.
+You can download the full document and a map of the schools in Bexley from the panel on the right.

 The majority of pupils identified as having special educational needs (SEN) will have their needs met in a mainstream setting and with the additional support available.
 For some children, their needs can best be met in a specialist resource provision or special school.

 To support parents and young people in understanding the special educational support available, every educational setting is required to publish an SEN Information Report on their website that sets out how they support pupils with SEN. This should be accompanied by an SEN policy.
 As each setting will have their own approach to supporting pupils with special educational needs, parents and young people are advised to read the SEN information reports published on a settings website.
 Parents and young people may also wish contact the setting directly to ask any questions and/or arrange a visit.

 For children and young people already attending an educational setting the special educational needs co- ordinator (SENCO) will be able to provide information about how a child/young person’s needs are being met and the outcomes they are working towards.

 If a child or young person has an Education, Health and Care (EHC) plan the SEN statutory assessment team can provide information and advice about the various educational settings in Bexley.
 The statutory assessment team should also be contacted if requesting a statutory special educational needs assessment.

 School and college places for children or young people with EHC plans are allocated through the Statutory Assessment Panel.

 School places for children or young people who do not have an EHC plan are allocated through the school admissions team.